Danijela2019/user-authentication/README.md

 ## Introduction

 A user authenticaiton program with a simple server build using Express and HTML ,CSS and JavaScrip for the GUI.
-The user data is stored is Mongo DB using Mongoose to communicate with the data base and JWT for user authentication.
+The user data is stored is Mongo DB Atlas using Mongoose to communicate with the data base and JWT for user authentication.

+### Demo of the app is available [here](https://authentication-exercise.herokuapp.com/)

 ![Registration form](authentication.png)

-## Future plans

--**migrate to MongoDB Atlas**

--**host the app on heroku**